Marketing-and-Communications/vpasc-vpmc-terraform-module-aws-static-site/README.md

 |route53_tld|cloud.tamu.edu|The top level domain in route53 where subdomains are added|
 |rules_cache_timeout|3602|The number of seconds to cache rewrite rules|

+## IAM User Bucket Credentials

+Access to IAM user credentials for S3 bucket access is provided through [TAMU's instance of 1password](https://tamu.1password.com).
+By default, all keys are stored in the `it-svc-aws-static-sites` vault under the name of the website.

 ## Releases

 1. Create a pull request with a target branch of `main`
 2. Tag a release with v1.0.0 (or whatever version) and a workflow will run that updates tags to support semantic versioning in terraform.